Sandspeare/llasm/README.md

 ## News

 - [2024/3/31] The base model of llasm-encoder is now available on Hugging Face Model Hub (https://huggingface.co/sandspeare/llasm-encoder).
+- [2024/3/31] The base model of llasm-decoder is now available on Hugging Face Model Hub (https://huggingface.co/sandspeare/llasm-decoder).

 ## Install